September 25, 2023

 September 1, 2023

-The Wyoming Department of Education (WDE) has released results for the 2022-23 School Performance Ratings.
+The Wyoming Department of Education has released results for the 2022-23 School Performance Ratings.
 Full school performance rating data, a snapshot of three ratings periods sorted by district, and a Parent & Community Member Overview are included in the released statement.

 WDE To Host Hybrid Media Event For 2023 Assessment Results